Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Quantum transport and tight-binding analysis

 Curiously, even a high-resolution 401 x 401 k-grid over the zoomed-in portion of the surface Brillouin zone (SBZ) is unable to converge the value of the Landauer conductance for small broadening parameters ($\eta = 10^{-3}, 10^{-4}$ eV), leading to unphysical spikes in conduction.
-To explain this, we consider the $k_{||}$-resolved transmission in Fig.~\ref{fig:tmaps} (c) and Fig.~\ref{fig:tmaps} (d) to resolve conductance behavior from the distorted Weyl cones in the periodic magnetization region.
-We see that the distorted Weyl cones form infinitesimally-thick curtains of conductance in the SBZ which are challenging to capture numerically: In Fig.~\ref{fig:tmaps} (c), the N\'eel DW lattice conduction is dominated by the distorted $|L\rangle$ and $|R\rangle$ Weyl cones in the periodic region of the device, especially where they overlap with the contact electrodes' bulk Weyl cones.
-In contrast, the Bloch DW device in Fig.~\ref{fig:tmaps} (d) has minimal conduction through the distorted Weyl cones which wrap around the bulk Weyl cones in either contact.
-Thus, the majority of the conductance tunnels through the periodic region of the device from the Bulk states in both contacts, leading to oscillations in Fig.~\ref{fig:tmaps} (a).
-Interestingly, due to the broadening parameter providing finite-lifetime states from the contacts, conductance from the contact Weyl cone overlap decreases and the inner $|R\rangle$-chiral transmission ring will begin to plateau in the total conductance, giving rise to a texture-dependent chirality filtering mechanism to generate or reflect chiral currents with potential application in emerging devices~\cite{kharzeev_chiralanomaly_2013}.
+To explain this, we consider the $k_{||}$-resolved transmission with MWSM electrodes in Fig.~\ref{fig:tmaps} (a) and Fig.~\ref{fig:tmaps} (b) to resolve conductance behavior from the distorted Weyl cones in the periodic magnetization region.
+We see that the distorted Weyl cones in the bulk form infinitesimally-thick curtains of conductance in the SBZ which are challenging to capture numerically: In Fig.~\ref{fig:tmaps} (a), the N\'eel DW lattice conduction is dominated by the distorted $|L\rangle$ and $|R\rangle$ Weyl cones in the periodic region of the device, especially where they overlap with the contact electrodes' bulk Weyl cones.
+In contrast, the Bloch DW device in Fig.~\ref{fig:tmaps} (b) has minimal conduction through the distorted Weyl cones which wrap around the bulk Weyl cone states from either contact.
+Thus, the majority of the conductance tunnels through the periodic region of the device from the Bulk states in both contacts, leading to oscillations in Fig.~$\ref{fig:conductances}$ (a).
+The case with metal contacts in Fig.~$\ref{fig:conductances}$ (a) is somewhat more convoluted, given the formation of surface Fermi arcs at the metal/MWSM interface, though the properties of the device Hamiltonian and bulk Fermi arcs still dominate the qualitative behavior when sweeping $x_0$.
+Metal-contact $k_{||}$-resolved transmission plots are provided in the supplementary for both N\'eel and Bloch cases.
+Interestingly, due to the broadening parameter providing finite-lifetime states from both the MWSM and metal contacts, in our magnetization with left-handed spatial chirality, transport from the inner $|R\rangle$-chiral transmission ring will begin to dominate the total conductance, giving rise to a texture-dependent chirality filtering mechanism to generate or reflect chiral currents.
+In principle this would be tunable with a modulation in fermi level or magnetic texture, opening another means for generating chiral currents with potential in emerging devices~\cite{kharzeev_chiralanomaly_2013}.